St. Francis De'Sales High School, Nagpur, Maharashtra: History

-Infrastructure and Digital Upgrades (2013–2017)

-Under Rev. Sr. Manisha Paul (2013–2017), the new Primary School building was completed and inaugurated in 2013–14 by Archbishop Abraham Viruthakulangara.
+Under Manisha Paul (2013–2017), the new Primary School building was completed and inaugurated in 2013–14 by Archbishop Abraham Viruthakulangara.
 The campus was further redeveloped by demolishing a fountain at the front gate to create a new parking area and cycle shed.
-In the classrooms, traditional blackboards were replaced with modern green boards and interactive smart boards, and CCTV cameras were installed across the campus.

-Modernization and Sesquicentennial (2017–present)

-During the tenure of Rev. Fr.
-Prashant Samuel (2017–present), the school continued its modernization.
+During the tenure of Prashant Samuel (2017–present), the school continued its modernization.
 In January 2020, the school inaugurated its Sesquicentennial (150th) Year with a Feast Mass celebrated by Archbishop Elias Gonsalves.
 Major campus upgrades included replacing the second-floor asbestos roof, renovating the study hall, auditorium, chapel, and both staffrooms, and installing air conditioning.
-The Physics and Chemistry labs were modernized with new equipment.
-Wi-Fi was installed in classrooms to support online teaching during the COVID-19 pandemic, and 75-inch interactive smart panels were added to all classes.
-Infrastructure changes included building a new assembly stage, renovating the basketball court, repainting the entire building, and relocating the cycle shed.

-List Of Principals
+List Of principals

 The following is a list of the principals of the school since its establishment in Nagpur.